 For an additional fee, we can also provide individualized office hours during the course.
 These six, hour-long one-to-one sessions with a member of the CSCCE training team include:

 - An opportunity to explore your questions about the course materials and your answers to the activities.

 - A weekly tip-sheet for your supervisor to help to bridge the gap between what you’re learning during the course and implementation within your organization.
 This includes a short summary of the topics covered and suggested questions for discussion together.

-Places for office hours are limited so please contact us early if you’d like to add this to your course participation: email@example.com.
+We strongly recommend this option for learners who appreciate detailed feedback or who are in the early stages of building a community.
+Places for office hours are limited so please contact us early if you’d like to add this to your course participation: firstname.lastname@example.org.

 CSCCE resources related to this course

 The CSCCE Community Participation Model: A framework to describe member engagement and information flow in STEM communities